-- We help people eat right, get active, quit smoking, and get screenings.
+- We help people eat right, get active, quit smoking, and get screening tests.

-- We develop guidelines for recommended cancer screenings and nutrition and physical activity, so people know what tests they need to find cancer early and how to prevent the disease.
+- We develop guidelines for recommended cancer screening tests and nutrition and physical activity, so people know what tests they need to find cancer early and how to prevent the disease.

 - Through the Quit For Life® Program, brought to you by the American Cancer Society and Alere Wellbeing, we help people to quit smoking by providing them with the resources they need to make a quit attempt and stay tobacco-free.

 Get well: We’re in your corner around the clock to guide you through a cancer experience.

 We know that every cancer patient is a fighter – and we’re in the ring with you through every round.

 - Whether you have questions about cancer, need practical solutions to daily problems like finding a ride to treatment, or just want support from someone who has been through it all before, we’ve got answers around the clock.